 JAPN& 221 Japanese IV • 5 Cr.

 Continuation of JAPN& 123.
 Students practice listening, speaking, reading and writing in integrated activities relating to a main theme.
 More kanji and relevant aspects of Japanese culture are introduced.
-Prerequisite: JAPN& 123 or permission of instructor.
+Recommended: JAPN&123 or permission of instructor.

 After completing this class, students should be able to: